alphagov/government-digital-strategy/source/partials/quarters/_july-13.md

 * making 4 videos for civil servants, explaining the ways digital technology is already being used to transform services

-The Ministry of Justice (MoJ) has appointed a new [Digital Leader](/digital/strategy/#action-01), as have half of the agencies within the Department for Business, Industry and Skills (BIS), which has also completed its own [digital capability review](http://discuss.bis.gov.uk/bisdigital/2013/06/25/delivering-our-digital-strategy-an-update-on-the-bis-digital-capability-review/).
+The Ministry of Justice (MoJ) has appointed a new [Digital Leader](/digital/strategy/#action-01), as have half of the agencies within the Department for Business, Innovation and Skills (BIS), which has also completed its own [digital capability review](http://discuss.bis.gov.uk/bisdigital/2013/06/25/delivering-our-digital-strategy-an-update-on-the-bis-digital-capability-review/).

 Other [departments are working on building their own teams](/digital/strategy/#action-03):